remix-run/remix/docs/start/future-flags.md

 Remix no longer uses its own, closed compiler (now referred to as the "Classic Compiler"), and instead uses [Vite][vite].
 Vite is a powerful, performant and extensible development environment for JavaScript projects.
 [View the Vite docs][vite-docs] for more information on performance, troubleshooting, etc.

-While this is not a future flag, new features and some feature flags are only available in the Vite plugin, and the Classic Compiler will be removed in the next version of Remix.
+While this is not a future flag, new features and some feature flags are only available in the Vite plugin, and the Classic Compiler will be removed in the remix version of Remix.

 👉 **Install Vite**